TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 ◇ ◇ ◇ ◇ ◇

-Amidst the stark moonlight, surrounded by darkness, an island
+In the dimness of the night, beneath a shining moon, an island glew proudly admist the roaring sea.

+The squandor and noise it showed appeared almost beautiful in its loneliness.